opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contour_features/js_contour_features.markdown

 Try it
 ------

-Here is a demo.
+Try this demo using the code above.
 Canvas elements named minAreaRectCanvasInput and minAreaRectCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
-And you can change the code in the textbox to investigate more.
+You can change the code in the textbox to investigate more.

 \htmlonly
 <!DOCTYPE html>